 Under Gurung’s leadership, Tasaki joins an ever-growing pool of jewellery designers reinventing pearls as a contemporary mainstay within modern jewellery.
 Designs run from elegant strands to sculptural, high-drama showpeices, as well as an edit of sleek architectural designs created in collaboration with Greek-French jeweller Melanie Georgacopoulos.
 Under the moniker M/G TASAKI, pearls are artfully cradled in chains and sliced in half, lined with yellow gold.

 Tasaki, Queen of Pearls, has opened its first European flagship on Bond Street, fittingly next door to King of Diamonds Harry Winston.
-The seven-story pearly palace embodies a distinctly calm Japanese aesthetic, all smooth lines and clean angles, with a controlled neutral palette.
+The seven-story townhouse embodies a distinctly calm Japanese aesthetic, all smooth lines and clean angles, with a controlled neutral palette.
 Alongside pearl confections, the boutique showcases diamond jewellery, leather handbags and fine watches.
 The new Brilliance Grace High Jewellery collection is currently on display, featuring eight one-of-a-kind pieces inspired by the dynamic allure and mercurial nature of the ocean, pictured below.

 "London is one of my absolute favourite cities," commented Gurung.
 "I find the juxtaposition between the traditional heritage against the city's modern artists and provoking experimental culture to be so inspiring."